Kharon4/Keep-alive/README.md

 Fetches data from the given URLs at set intervals.

-Update config.json to update serverList, Port, Log, and fetchDelay.
+Update config.json to update serverList, Port, enableLog, and fetchDelay.